 Now, a smartphone battery that lasts for weeks

-Because an E Ink device only uses battery power when it's redrawing the screen, the battery life on the prototypes was said to last up to a month or several weeks of normal use.
-The E Ink phone uses the same screen technology as Amazon uses in Kindle and Pebble uses in eWatch.
+Since the phone draws battery power only when it is redrawing the screen, the battery life on the prototypes was said to last up to a month or several weeks of normal use.

-Nicholas Carbonnier of ARMdevices.net, said the prototypes could be made as a low-cost option for under 200 dollars that would suit people in markets where limited power supply was a greater concern than full smartphone features.
+The prototypes could be made as a low-cost option for under USD 200 that would suit people in markets where limited power supply was a greater concern than full smartphone features, Nicholas Carbonnier, of ARMdevices.Net, told the blog Laptop.

 The Yota phone, which was unveiled at International CES in January, will be produced by a Singapore company and launched late this year.